Air raid on Ceylon (5 April 1942)

-The Easter Sunday Raid was an air attack on Colombo, Ceylon during the Indian Ocean raid by carrier-based aircraft of the Imperial Japanese Navy on 5 April 1942.
-The Japanese objective was to destroy the Ceylon-based British Eastern Fleet in harbour.
-The British preemptively dispersed shipping from the harbours before the attacks due to advance warning from intelligence in March 1942, and air reconnaissance during the raid.
+The Air raid on Ceylon (5 April 1942) also known as the Easter Sunday raid, was an air attack on Colombo, British Ceylon (now Sri Lanka) by Imperial Japanese Navy aircraft from the aircraft carriers of the 1st Air Fleet (Kidō Butai) during the Indian Ocean raid (31 March – 10 April 1942).
+The Japanese plan was to destroy the British Eastern Fleet in harbour.

-The attacking Japanese aircraft were met by fighters of the Royal Air Force's (RAF) 222 Group, commanded by Air Vice-Marshal John D'Albiac, and the Royal Navy's Fleet Air Arm (FAA), and anti-aircraft artillery.
-Port facilities were damaged, and ships both in harbour and – having dispersed – on the ocean were sunk or damaged.
-The bulk of the British Eastern Fleet was not found and survived.
+The British received warning of the raid in March through decoded Japanese wireless messages and from air reconnaissance.
+The British forestalled the Japanese by dispersing shipping from the harbours in Ceylon before the attack.
+The Japanese aircraft were met by fighters of 222 Group, Royal Air Force, the Fleet Air Arm (FAA) of the Royal Navy and anti-aircraft guns.

-The raid demonstrated Ceylon's vulnerability; British forces were not prepared to face further Japanese carrier raids.
-The Eastern Fleet relocated its main base to East Africa, from which it regularly deployed carrier task forces into the central and eastern Indian Oceans.
+Port facilities were damaged and ships in Colombo harbour were sunk or damaged.
+The bulk of the Eastern Fleet was not found and survived but several ships were sunk at sea after the raid.
+The Eastern Fleet moved temporarily to East Africa, from where it sent carrier forces into the central and eastern Indian Ocean.
+The Japanese Navy was unable to repeat the raid because of its commitments in the Pacific.